pictuscode/reactnative-goldenspare/README.md

 # reactnative-goldenspare

-Golden spare is an app buyers and sellers of mechanical spare parts interact.
+Golden spare is an app where buyers and sellers of mechanical spare parts interact.
 It has been developed in react native and node js